vgurianov/uml-sp/docs/case_studies/function/function.md

 Figure 1.
 The Fibonacci sequence simulation<br>

 As we see, measurements of simulation give the Fibonacci sequence.<br/>
-**Resume:** In object models, numerical data is result of measurements on object structures.
+**Summary:** In object models, numerical data is result of measurements on object structures.

 ### The simulation model in C# code:
 [Fibbonachy.cs](https://github.com/vgurianov/uml-sp/blob/master/examples/function/Fibbonachy.cs)